 - Handling Player Check-In and attendance fees at games.

-- Organizing national membership attendance fees for the chapter’s games.
+- Organizing club membership attendance fees for the chapter’s games.

 - Supporting Chapter members who have questions about WPI.